RupeshRupam/Practical-File/Practical.md

 ## Output of the program

 Enter The First Value: 15

 Enter The Second Value: 8

 Maximum value is: 15

 # 8. Program of Sum of two Constants

 #include<stdio.h>

 int main()

 {

 int a=100,b=120,c;

 c = a+b;

 printf("\na=100\nb=120\nSum of a and b is :%d",c);

 return 0;

 }

 ## Output of the program

 a=100

 b=120

 Sum of a and b is :220

 # 9. Program To find Minimum

 #include<stdio.h>

 int min(float x,float y);

 int main()

 {

 float x,y,z;

 printf("\nEnter The First Value: ");

 scanf("%f",&x);

 printf("\nEnter The SecondValue: ");

 scanf("%f",&y);

 z = min(x,y);

 printf("\nMinimum value is: %.2f\n", z);

 return 0;

 }

 int min(float x,float y)

 {

 float result;

 if(x<y)

 result = x;

 else

 result = y;

 return result;

 }

 ## Output of the program

 Enter The First Value: 5

 Enter The SecondValue: 3

 Minimum value is: 3.00

 # 10. Program to print Bio Data of Students

 #include<stdio.h>

 int main()

 {

 int n,R;

 char name[25];

 printf("\nEnter The Number of Students: ");

 scanf("%d",&n);

 for(int i=1; i<=n;i++)

 {

 printf("\nEnter The Name of The Student : ");

 scanf("%s", name);

 printf("Enter The Roll No. of Students: ");

 scanf("%d",&R);

 printf("\nName = %s\nRoll No. = %d\n", name,R);

 }

 return 0;

 }

 ## Output of the program

 Enter The Number of Students: 3

+Enter The Name of The Student : Rupesh

+Enter The Roll No. of Students: 1914093

+Name = Rupesh

+Roll No. = 1914093

 Enter The Name of The Student : Sharan

 Enter The Roll No. of Students: 1914103

 Name = Sharan

 Roll No. = 1914103

-Enter The Name of The Student : Sidhant
-Enter The Roll No. of Students: 1914109
-Name = Sidhant
-Roll No. = 1914109
-Enter The Name of The Student : Rohan
+Enter The Name of The Student : Ritik

-Enter The Roll No. of Students: 1914090
+Enter The Roll No. of Students: 1914087

-Name = Rohan
+Name = Ritik

-Roll No. = 1914090
+Roll No. = 1914087

 # 11. Program to use Arithmetic Operators

 #include<stdio.h>

 int main()

 {

 float x,y,a;

 printf("\nEnter The Value of x: ");

 scanf("%f",&x);

 printf("\nEnter The Value of y: ");

 scanf("%f",&y);

 a = x+y;

 printf("x + y = %.3f\n",a);

 a = x-y;

 printf("x - y = %.3f\n",a);

 a = y-x;

 printf("y - x = %.3f\n",a);

 a = x*y;

 printf("x * y = %.3f\n",a);

 a = x/y;

 printf("x/y = %.3f\n",a);

 a = y/x;

 printf("y/x = %.3f\n",a);

 return 0;

 }

 ## Output of the program

 Enter The Value of x: 45

 Enter The Value of y: 31

 x + y = 76.000

 x - y = 14.000

 y - x = -14.000

 x * y = 1395.000

 x/y = 1.452

 y/x = 0.689

 # 12. Program to use Assignment Operators

 #include<stdio.h>

 int main()

 {

 float x,a;

 printf("\nEnter The Value of x: ");

 scanf("%f",&x);

 a = x;

 printf("Answer is a = x %.3f\n",a);

 a +=x; //answer is a+x

 printf("Answer is a+x = %.3f\n",a);

 a -=x; //answer is a-x

 printf("Answer is a-x = %.3f\n",a);

 a *=x; //answer is a*x

 printf("Answer is a*x = %.3f\n",a);

 a /=x; //answer is a/x

 printf("Answer is a/x= %.3f\n",a);

 return 0;

 }

 ## Output of the program

 Enter The Value of x: 45

 Answer is a = x 45.000

 Answer is a+x = 90.000

 Answer is a-x = 45.000

 Answer is a*x = 2025.000

 Answer is a/x= 45.000

 # 13. Program to use Operator Precedence